crashwire1/Python-Projects/README.md

-# PYTHON SCRIPTS
+# PYTHON PROJECTS

 Author: Crashwire

-**Python-Scripts** is a collection of Python programs designed for Red Team and Pentesting use-cases.
-Each script is tailored for specific offensive security needs, from crafting reverse shells to data exfiltration and vulnerability mapping.
+**Python-Projects** is a collection of Python programs designed for Red Team and Pentesting use-cases.
+Each script/tool is tailored for specific offensive security needs, from crafting reverse shells to data exfiltration and vulnerability mapping.
 Whether you're a pentester looking to automate tasks or a red teamer needing specialized tools, this repo has something for you!

 ---